OZ Growth Fund is looking for accredited investors in Opportunity Zone real estate and innovative technology - ExBulletin

 The fund has raised $ 20,000,000 in a series A round.

-Phoenix, December 29, 2021 / PRNewswire-PRWeb / -OZ Growth Fund is looking for accredited investors in the Opportunity Zone Real Estate and Innovative Technology.
+The OZ Growth Fund is looking for accredited investors in Opportunity Zone Real Estate and Innovative Technology.
 The fund has raised $ 20,000,000 in a series A round.

 executive summary